Taillon earns 1st win in exactly 2 years, Yanks beat Tigers - WHIZ News

 Gleyber Torres also drove in three runs as the Yankees won for the sixth time in seven games and improved to 13-14.

 In a big league season when hitting is in short supply, 11 of the 18 batters in the starting lineups for the Tigers and Yankees finished the game hitting .198 or below.
-Detroit began the day with a majors-worst .199 team batting average — former Triple Crown winner Miguel Cabrera went 0 for 5 and fell to .125, one of the five Tigers under .200.
+Former Triple Crown winner Miguel Cabrera went 0 for 5 and fell to .125, one of the five struggling Detroit starters on a team with a majors-worst batting average of .1995.

 Taillon (1-2) allowed one run, three hits and struck out eight over five innings.
 The Yankees had lost in each of his four previous starts.

-Taillon’s previous win came on May 1, 2019, for Pittsburgh in his last outing before having Tommy John surgery.
+Taillon’s previous win came on May 1, 2019, for Pittsburgh in his last outing before having his second Tommy John surgery.
 The Pirates traded him to the Yankees before this season.

+Doubts over whether he would notch another victory in his ledger entered the mind of the 29-year-old, who underwent his first Tommy John surgery in April 2014 and had testicular cancer surgery on May 8, 2017.

+“There were times when I wasn’t 100% sure whether I would be back in a big league uniform, let alone be on a team like the Yankees and contribute to wins throughout the year,” Taillon said.
+“So, it’s definitely meaningful.
+There’s a lot of people that played part in it to get me back to this point.”

 Spencer Turnbull (1-2) gave up four runs and five hits in five innings.
 The Tigers lost their fourth in a row and dropped to an MLB-worst 8-20.